kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### columns.filterable `Boolean|Object` *(default: true)*

-If set to `true` a filter menu will be displayed for this column when filtering is enabled for the grid.
+If set to `true` a filter menu will be displayed for this column when filtering is enabled.
 If set to `false` the filter menu will not be displayed.
 By default a filter menu is displayed for all columns when filtering is enabled via the [filterable](#configuration-filterable) option.

 Can be set to a JavaScript object which represents the filter menu configuration.